 Yes, I spent far more money on eBookFOF1 than the other ads.
 It’s because of what I realized early.
 But we’ll get to that later.

 Just looking at it from a top level, the best click through percentage was for PagePostAdPoll1, far outperforming the others at .205%.
-Even though I ended up riding eBookFOF1 for more than 80% of my advertising budget, the click through percentage was actually the third best performer at .071%.
+Even though I ended up riding eBookFOF1 for more than 80% of my advertising A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis., the click through percentage was actually the third best performer at .071%.

 In all honesty, the majority of these numbers are far from impressive.
 Other than the PagePostAdPoll1 ad, the click throughs are pedestrian.
 But I expected that when running ads to my page since my brand isn’t yet known.